Marla Bilonick

 mapicon Washington, DC

-Marla Bilonick, NALCAB’s President & CEO is a seasoned veteran in the arena of economic and community development with over 20 years of expertise in small business development, community-based financial services and international aid with an emphasis on Latin America and the US Latino population.
+A seasoned veteran in the arena of economic and community development, Marla brings over 20 years of expertise in small business development, community-based financial services and international aid with an emphasis on Latin America and the US Latino population.
+Prior to joining NALCAB, she served as the CEO of the Latino Economic Development Center in Washington, DC leading regional efforts to drive the economic and social advancement of low- to moderate-income Latinos in the DC region and Puerto Rico.

 Marla is a graduate of the University of Wisconsin at Madison with a BA in Political Science and she received her MA in International Economics and Latin American Studies from the Johns Hopkins University School of Advanced International Studies.

-Marla is a board member of the Opportunity Finance Network (OFN), the National Housing Trust, Self Help Ventures Fund, and is a founding member of the National League of Minority Voters’ board.
 She is a former Aspen Institute Emerging Leaders in Microbusiness-ELM2 Fellow and a graduate of the Citi/OFN Leadership Program for Opportunity Finance at The Wharton School of the University of Pennsylvania.
-Marla serves on Capital One Bank’s and PNC Bank’s respective Community Advisory Councils and was an advisor to Wells Fargo’s regional “Where We Live” initiative.
+Marla serves on Capital One Bank’s, PNC Bank’s, and TD Bank’s respective Community Advisory Councils and was an advisor to Wells Fargo’s regional “Where We Live” initiative.
 She was named a Community Champion for the Washington, DC metropolitan area by Capital One Bank in 2015.